-I was rosy-cheeked, with sparkling eyes
+I had rosy-cheeks and sparkling eyes

 when I was eight years old.

-I danced, feeling the swirl
+I loved to dance, feeling the swirl

 of imaginary gowns around my ankles.